-\textbf{Conclusion.} Overall, there is no method that consistently outperforms Naive.
-While the first family of methods that help in DI-ImageNet2K, especially in the initial steps, due to the class imbalance between ImageNet1K and newer samples.
-However, no method outperforms Naive in the CI-ImageNet2K set-up.
-Similarly, for calibration based methods, we find that while BIC is somewhat competitive to Naive, where but WA fails.
-Surprisingly, even under various FC correction approaches, all methods fail to outperform Naive under computationally budgeted continual learning.
+\textbf{Conclusion.} No method consistently outperforms Naive in computationally budgeted continual learning.
+The first family of methods helps in DI-ImageNet2K, particularly in the initial steps due to class imbalance, but no method outperforms Naive in the CI-ImageNet2K set-up.
+Calibration-based methods, such as BIC, are somewhat competitive with Naive, but WA fails.
+Surprisingly, even under various FC correction approaches, all methods fail to outperform Naive in computationally budgeted continual learning.